dmis-lab/bc7-chem-id/README.md

 # Step 5
 make bc7_eval_ner
 ```
-We do not plan to implement transfer learning and model ensemble, but we will consider it if requested.
+NOTE: We do not plan to implement transfer learning and model ensemble, but we will consider it if requested.

 ## Named Entity Normalization (NEN)
 We will update it soon.